-He has aged fabulously after an illustrious career in music education in Duval County, Clay County, and North Carolina where he currently resides, but for the purpose of this occasion, he served as the consummate professional, stern, wise, no-nonsense, talented, band director who mentored and planted seeds into the lives of thousands of young musicians and for this reason and more, many trekked to Jacksonville, Florida to reunite and share preserved and coveted memories.
+He has aged fabulously after an illustrious career in music education in Duval County, Clay County, and North Carolina where he currently resides, but for the purpose of this occasion, he served as the consummate professional, stern, wise, no-nonsense, talented, band director who mentored and planted seeds into the lives of thousands of young musicians.
+For this reason and more, many trekked to Jacksonville, Florida to reunite and share preserved and coveted memories.

 The Forrest High School band program from years 1970 to 1990 (give or take) was a phenomenal offering of excellence and high standards.
-I feel so incredibly privileged and honored for the labor of love endured, the hours of practice under hot sun, marching, traveling, learning discipline, competing all over the country, and having some of the best fun I’ve ever had in my lifetime.
-Being a part of the Rebel Brigade molded and shaped much of who I am as an individual and professional and I feel confident that a plethora (if not all) of my bandmates from all decades whole heartedly concur.
+I feel incredibly privileged and honored for the labor of love endured, the hours of practice under hot sun, marching, traveling, learning discipline, competing all over the country, and having some of the best fun I’ve ever had in my lifetime.
+Being a part of the Rebel Brigade molded and shaped much of who I am as an individual and professional.
+I feel confident that a plethora (if not all) of my bandmates from all decades whole heartedly concur.
 Without a leader who was essentially “a leader’s leader,” the program and it’s award-winning reputation would not have been as it were.
-So for this reason, again, again, and “one ‘mo gin'” we thank you Winford Franklin for who you were and remain in our lives.
+So for this reason — again, again, and “one ‘mo gin'” — we thank you Winford Franklin, for who you were and remain in our lives.
 Now, YOU run a lap…with a snare drum on your head (kisses!)

 It was so great seeing everyone again who did or did not make it to the Friday evening “Mixer” held in the Sheraton’s bar.
-Vickie Diaz served as a lovely welcome host as we each entered and were forced wear shameless names tags that didn’t stick to our clothing (o.k….it stuck to some), but we’ve all aged and without them, we would have increased the awkward staring moments of looking into each other’s eyes and saying, “Oh Yeah!
+Vickie Diaz served as a lovely welcome host as we each entered and were forced to wear shameless names tags that didn’t stick to our clothing (o.k….it stuck to some).
+We’ve all aged and without them, we would have increased the awkward staring moments of looking into each other’s eyes and saying, “Oh Yeah!
 It’s YOU!
 Ummm Umm, yeah you played saxophone right?”
-Followed by the corrective, “No, I’m Jackie Acierto, I was a drum major.”
+Followed by the corrective, “No, I’m Jackie Acierto, I was your drum major.”
 Our great Jackie is pictured below with her spouse.

 We were greeted with flutes of champagne and light fare followed by a buffet meal and open bar that was enjoyed by all.
-Below Winford Franklin chats-about with Mrs. Kraft (Good ‘Ole Band Parent Mrs. Kraft and Vickie Kraft) and Arlene Mills (wife of the Late Tom Mills whose obituary is at the end of this tribute).
+Below, Winford Franklin chats-it-up with Mrs. Kraft (Good ‘Ole Band Parent Mrs. Kraft and Vickie Kraft) and Arlene Mills (wife of the Late Tom Mills whose obituary is at the end of this tribute).

 There were plenty of opportunities for all to mingle and talk and glance at photos of memorabilia from years and years of band life.